knutsoned/beverage/README.md

 This project is under heavy developmment.
 For now, the following demo showcases integration of sickle_ui, bevy_fluent, leafwing-input-manager, and BRP (the unreleased bevy_remote protocol).

-NOTE: This project uses bevy_quill which currently requires nightly rustc.
+NOTE: This project has an optional feature that uses bevy_quill which currently requires nightly rustc.
 This requirement is expected to be resolved in Q4 2024.
 Around the same time we'll ~~probably~~ maybe have a prototype ready for widespread consumption.

 ## Demo